ping543f/pdf-extraction-tool-comparison/README.md

 # pdf-extraction-tool-comparison
-This repository contains the experimental setup and codes for the paper pdf etraction tool comparison
+This repository contains the experimental setup and codes for the paper pdf extraction tool comparison
 #
 ##All codes and dataset can be available upon request.
 You can make the request in two ways:
 ### email: md.saefullah@gmail.com